Skip to content

 The Lion's Inner Sanctuary: Why the Dharmic Path is the Only Path for a True Leader

-We often see others taking the 'crooked way' to achieve a position of power and we feel 'low' because our own progress, rooted in Satya, feels slower.
+We often see others taking the 'opportunistic way' to achieve a position of power and we feel 'low' because our own progress, rooted in Satya, feels slower.
 But need I remind people that a structure built on a cracked foundation cannot survive the Yuga?

-The Binary Shortcut
+The Hollow Shortcut

 The Dharmic Colorful Thinker